-In 2021, there were 16,740 women serving in the UK armed forces.
+In 2021, there were 16,740 women serving in the UK Armed Forces.
 This equates to approximately 11% of the serving population.
 Yet, UK women veterans remain a hidden, invisible and marginalised population.

 Salute Her UK research has shown that many do not identify with the term ‘veteran’ and are often overlooked by the public and media when it comes to celebrating or recognising their service, contribution, or sacrifice.